pmjdebruijn/BIGTREETECH-SKR-mini-E3-V1.2/README.md

 **INFO:** The precompiled firmware.bin presumes the use of Creality's official metal mounting bracket, resulting in sensor-to-nozzle offsets of roughly -43mm, -5mm, -2mm (X, Y, Z).

+**INFO:** High Speed mode is enabled, therefore a BLTouch SMART 3.0 or higher may be required, and compatibility with clone sensors may be reduced.

 **TIP:** The precompiled firmware.bin was tested using a genuine BLTouch SMART 3.1, if you are getting inconsistent behavior, try adjusting the magnet inside the BLTouch using the hexnut located in device's top center.
 Turning the hexnut 90 degrees clockwise fixed it for me.